Important Skills Needed to Become a Psychologist

 Experience

-In other cases, such as those who work in the treatment and counseling of substance use disorders, it may be helpful to have personal, first-hand experience with addiction, whether as an addicted person or the family member of one.
+In other cases, such as those who work in the treatment of substance use disorders, it may be helpful to have personal, first-hand experience with addiction, whether as an addicted person or the family member of one.
 For other jobs, volunteer experience working with an affected population or specific demographic may be helpful.

 Certification & Licensure

-Generally, the professional practice of psychology, in particular using the title “psychologist,” carries some legal obligations, including certification and state licensure.
+Generally, the professional practice of psychology, in particular using the title “psychologist,” carries some significant legal obligations, including certification and state licensure.
 In every state, psychologists who practice independently (vs. working for a specific employer) must become licensed by the state.

 Specific requirements vary, but in general, licensure requires a doctorate, an internship and supervised professional experience of at least one year.
 Candidates must also successfully pass the Examination for Professional Practice in Psychology, and in many states, continuing education is required for maintaining licensure.